spegelius/filaswitch/README.md

 filaswitch
 ==============================
-Filament switch post processor for Simplify 3D (3.1.1 and 4.0.0) and Prusa Slic3r (1.36.2 and 1.37.1).
+Filament switch post-processor for Simplify 3D (3.1.1, 4.0.x) and Prusa Slic3r (1.36.2,1.37.1,1.38.6).

+This tool's main function is to add support for multi-color printing with single nozzle-multiple extruder systems with slicer software that don't support such systems.
+The main functionality is similar to Prusa MMU Slic3r's purge sequence.
+Main target currently is Simplify3D, which has support for multiple extruders, but doesn't have support for required advanced purge tower functionality.

-Currently supports and tested with Prometheus System.
+Currently supports and tested with Prometheus System and Prusa MK2 MMU (Prusa support thanks to https://github.com/paukstelis).

 Main features:
-- adds material switch purge tower g-code to Simplify3D and Prusa Slic3r dual-extruder prints (Prometheus System supported)
+- adds material switch purge tower g-code to Simplify3D and Prusa Slic3r multi-extruder prints
+- configurable purge amount (pre-extruder support coming)
 - fixes S3D ver 3.1.1 bug with 'Perform retraction during wipe movement'
+- configurable purge sequences.
+HW configurations stored in files, free for user to add and edit

+Filaswitch detects tool changes from sliced files and adds it's own purge tower, with required additional g-code used to make the filament change jam-free.
+In this case this means:
+- before changing tool, filament is 'rammed' out of the nozzle fast.
+This prepares the filament head for retraction
+- first retract happens right after ramming and is short enough to leave the tip opf the filament in the hot ends cold zone
+- after first retract, there's a pause to let the filament cool down somewhat
+- after pause, long retract pulls the filament out of the hot end and beyond the filament splitter part, to allow inserting new filament
+- optionally the long retract can have hot end cooling moves and filament moving back and fort inside the tube, for smoothing the tip

+After old filament is retracted fully, new filament is fed.
+To clear the color of old filament, some amount of purgin is needed and filaswitch does this by printing the purge material to the tower.

 Perform retraction during wipe movement-bug (S3D 3.1.1):
 - filaswitch detects if this feature is enabled in S3D profile and applies the fix automatically.
-- also one doesn't need to have Prometheus System to apply this fix.
+- one doesn't need to have Prometheus System to apply this fix.
 Simply omit the dual-extrusion S3D configuration and filaswitch will skip dual-extrusion g-code addition

 Disclaimer: i'm not responsible if anything bad happens due to use of this script.

-If this software has been helpful to you, buy me a coffee/beer :)
+If this software has been helpful to you, buy me a coffee/beer/filament :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/spegelius)

 Prerequisites
 -------------
-* Python 3.5 to run this script.
+* Python 3.5/3.6 to run this script.
     * In Windows, make sure python is added to %PATH%
-    * In Linux, python3.5 should be available (Ubuntu).
+    * In Linux, python should be available (Ubuntu).
 You do need package 'python3-tk', so use apt-get to install it
-* Simplify3D 3.1.1 or 4.0.0 (older versions not tested) or Prusa Slic3r
+* Simplify3D 3.1.1 or 4.0.0/4.0.1 (older versions not tested) or Prusa Slic3r
-* 3D Printer with 2 extruders - one nozzle setup (Prometheus system)
+* 3D Printer with 2 or more extruders - one nozzle setup (Prometheus system or Prusa MMU)
 * Printer profile in S3D/Slic3r configured for dual extrusion

 ##Use case1: